cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 * The load balancer no longer hides the origin’s IP address from the client as it is sent back to the client directly
 * They do not have the built-in layer 7 stack services mentioned in the previous model; i.e., DNS-only load balancers do not include caching, WAF, DDoS protection, or Zero Trust support
 * Session affinity is limited to `ip_cookie`, which will select an origin deterministically and then map that origin to the client IP address for all subsequent requests.
 * Finally, because connections are not proxied through the load balancer for DNS only, certain steering methods will not work either.
-For example, [LCS and LORS](#least-outstanding-requests-steering-lors-and-least-connection-steering-lcs) will not work since Cloudflare will not be aware of the connections to the origins.
+For example, [LORS](#least-outstanding-requests-steering-lors) will not work since Cloudflare will not be aware of the connections to the origins.
 These steering methods will revert to random weighted steering.

 For more information on additional steering methods, please refer to the [Steering](#steering) section.